seanpm2001/seanpm2001/Remodels/2024/README.md

-Add a link to the segment file for each section (WIP) Projects I have contributed to (updates to this section) Improvements to guestbook display - Dropdown of people who have signed - More links Section about upcoming projects
-Graphic design info (programs used)
+Add a link to the segment file for each section (WIP) Projects I have contributed to (updates to this section) Improvements to guestbook display - Dropdown of people who have signed - More links Graphic design info (programs used) (GIMP, Inkscape, Krita, former MS-PAINT, former PAINT 3D) Certificates
-Certificates
 UnSaaSS project
 Updates to Legend